cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 ======================= ==============  ===================================
 id                      string          immutable identifier (not to be included in a request).
-                                        It is returned in the response. permission sets         Array[String]   names of permission sets allowed in this object. additionalInfo          object          optional - additional information this object. acl                     object          map of object permissions => set of users. meta                    object          meta information about this entity.
+                                        It is returned in the response. permission sets         Array[String]   names of permission sets allowed in this object.
+Currently, the API only supports a single permission set. additionalInfo          object          optional - additional information this object. acl                     object          map of object permissions => set of users. meta                    object          meta information about this entity.